 You can contribute to WebSurg by submitting your minimally invasive surgery videos that will help us increase the scope of our educational content.
 This is a unique opportunity for you to share your surgical skills with the largest community of surgeons worldwide, and become part of our international Faculty.

-You’re not a video editing expert?
+You’re not an expert in video editing?
 No problem!
-Send us the video of your surgical procedure and we'll take care of the editing for you for free!
+Submit the video of your surgical procedure and our editorial and audiovisual team will take care of the rest for free.

 Videos submitted to us are sent to a peer-review committee who will decide if the video can be published on WebSurg.
 This decision depends on the technical quality of the video and on its scientific relevance and compliance with international guidelines, but also on its originality.
 We remain at your disposal throughout this process to inform you on the status of your video publication.

 Should your video not be validated by our editorial team, we will give you the reasons for this.
 However you are still more than welcome to send us more videos.

 Typical structure for a contribution